Software designed by cost & performance management experts

 Find the answers with CostPerform

 Complex issues, challenging calculations, and outdated and unclear cost management software causes today’s organizations sleepless nights.
 For instance: how do you find out what the exact cost of producing and distributing microchips is?
-Or how much it costs to keep an aircraft carrier in a state of readiness?
+Or how much it costs a bank to grant a loan?
 With ordinary software, you won’t find the correct answers to those questions, but with CostPerform you will.

 Here’s how.
 Simply put, the cost structure of most organizations consists of four layers.
 From top to bottom they are: costs, resources, activities, and products and/or services.
 CostPerform’s software allows you to: